eimearbutler7/Sem-1-Python-Project/README.md

 ![alt text](https://github.com/eimearbutler7/Sem-1-Python-Project/blob/master/zFigure_4b.png)

 ## Conclusion
-The brief analysis of this data inticates that Sepal Length may be an atribute in which the differentiation of *Iris Setosa* may from *Iris virginica* and *Iris versicolor* may be made.
-Further analysis of this is recommended.
+The brief analysis of Fisher's Iris data shows the power of Python scripting to interogate the results and using matplotlib, create histograms.
+The data examination herer inticates that Sepal Length may be an atribute in which the differentiation of *Iris Setosa* may from *Iris virginica* and *Iris versicolor* may be made which is in line with other published studies on the subject.
+Further work on the script is recommended to see if the the `def` function could be better incorporated.

 # References